Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Where to Stay in Dahu

 It’s a 25-minute drive from Dahu to Tai’an hot spring.
-See here for my detailed guide to Tai’an Hot Spring.
+See here my guide to Tai’an Hot Spring.

 Where to find U-Pick Strawberry Farms in Dahu